1991 Hamilton, Ontario, municipal election

-The 1991 Hamilton municipal election was a municipal election held on November 12, 1994, to select one Regional Chairman, one Mayor, two alderman for each of the city's eight wards for a total of sixteen members of the Hamilton, Ontario City Council, and members of both English and French Public and Catholic School Boards.
-This election marked one of the most stunning turnovers in local history, with four incumbent aldermen being defeated by political newcomers and Ward 3 Alderman Brian Hinkley being soundly defeated in his bid for the mayoralty against incumbent Mayor Bob Morrow.
+The 1991 Hamilton municipal election was a municipal election held on November 12, 1994, to select one regional chairman, one mayor, two aldermen for each of the city's eight wards for a total of sixteen members of the Hamilton, Ontario City Council, and members of both English and French public and Catholic school boards.
+This election marked one of the most stunning turnovers in local history, with four incumbent aldermen being defeated by political newcomers, and Ward 3 Alderman Brian Hinkley being soundly defeated in his bid for the mayoralty against incumbent Mayor Bob Morrow.